 HM Revenue & Customs (HMRC), bank statements showing these payments have been made to you from your business or confirmation from your accountant.

 |Qualifying period||There's no initial exclusion period under our Accident and Sickness insurance, unless you have a pre-existing medical condition.||There's an initial exclusion period under our unemployment insurance.
 This means you wont be able to claim if you're made unemployed in the first 60 days of your cover starting.

 However, we can provide unemployment cover as soon as you add it to your policy, if this policy is replacing another policy, either from us or another insurer (and your other policy has been active for at least 12 months immediately before taking out this unemployment cover and you have not claimed under your other policy within the last 12 months).Terms and conditions apply and you can find them in the policy document.

 Limitations and exclusions apply.
-For more information about what is and isn’t covered, please read our Lifestyle Cover Insurance Key Features PDF: 233KB or for full details see our Lifestyle Cover Insurance Policy Booklet PDF: 373KB
+For more information about what is and isn’t covered, please read our Lifestyle Cover Insurance Key Features PDF: 133KB or for full details see our Lifestyle Cover Insurance Policy Booklet PDF: 327KB

 Important information about unemployment cover for self-employed

-If you're personally responsible for the debts of your business (for example, a sole trader or non-limited company), to be able to claim for unemployment, you'll have to be made bankrupt or have applied for an Independent Voluntary Arrangement (IVA).
+If you're personally responsible for the debts of your business (for example, a sole trader or non-limited company), to be able to claim for unemployment, you'll have to be made bankrupt or have applied for an Independent Voluntary Arrangement (IVA) or have prepared and submitted final closing of your accounts for the HMRC or dissolved your partnership.
 If this doesn't apply to you, unemployment cover may not be suitable for you.